 In today's leak, however, the Moto G 2015 (or Moto G 3rd gen) is joined by a few more compatriots from Motorola's land, namely the upcoming Moto X 3rd Gen, and a new Droid and Droid Mini.
 Read More

 Ah, summer in the US has arrived, and you know what that means: Motorola leaks and rumors.
 A few hints of the new flagship Moto X have been circulating (none of them reliable enough for a full post here on Android Police), but new evidence of the next mid-range Moto G is worth looking into.
 According to a series of photos posted to Google+, Motorola intends to keep the same basic layout for 2015 but revise the textured rear panel with an LG-style vertical strip.
+It looks purely decorative, with no power or volume controls.
 Read More